tasmiarahmantanjin/roger_skyline_1/README.md

-# Roger-skyline-1
+# roger-skyline-1
-This project, roger-skyline-1 let you install a Virtual Machine, discover the basics about system and network administration as well as a lots of services used on a server machine.
+This project, roger-skyline-1 let you install a Virtual Machine, discover the basics about SysAdmin and network administration as well as a lots of services used on a server machine.
+The main aim of this project is to familiarize us with the work of a sysadmin.
+I had to configure a linux distribution with some basics services like OpenSSH, Fail2Ban, a web server (apache2) etc..

 ## Summary <a id="summary"></a>